-While we have provided a detailed introduction to the most popular power-domain NOMA variants, there are also other NOMA schemes, such as multiuser superposition transmission (MUST) scheme of [225], the MUSA arrangement of [21], etc. Table IX compares their key characteristics at a glance, where "SC" refers to single-carrier and "MC" refers to multi-carrier schemes.
-Note that each form has its own advantages and 26 disadvantages.
+While we have provided a detailed introduction to the most popular power-domain NOMA variants, there are also other NOMA schemes, such as multiuser superposition transmission (MUST) scheme of [225], the MUSA arrangement of [21], etc. Table 9 compares their key characteristics at a glance, where "SC" refers to single-carrier schemes and "MC" refers to multiple-carrier schemes.
+Note that each form has its own advantages and disadvantages.
 For example, SCMA is an open-loop grant-free access scheme, which is suitable for uplink transmission, and it relies both on sophisticated codebook design as well as on joint MPA detection.
 MUST is capable of enhancing the bandwidth efficiency but it can only be used for downlink transmission.
 As a consequence, a unified NOMA framework is sought, which is capable of supporting the access of numerous users in general scenarios.
 This is a promising future problem for researchers to contribute to.
-Additionally, more research contributions are also needed on the following aspects: 1) Optimal codebook/coding designs for SCMA and PDMA; 2) Hybrid MPA-SIC designs are sought for low-complexity decoding; 3) The joint designs of new modulation and MA schemes.
+Additionally, more research contributions are also needed on the following aspects: 1) optimal codebook/coding designs for SCMA and PDMA; 2) hybrid MPA-SIC designs are sought for low-complexity decoding; and 3) the joint designs of new modulation and MA schemes.

 IX.
-SUMMARY AND CONCLUSIONS
+SUMMARY AND CONCLUSION

-In this article, the recent literature of power-domain multiplexing aided NOMA proposed for 5G systems has been surveyed with an emphasis on the following aspects: the basic principles of NOMA, the amalgams of multiple antenna techniques and NOMA, the interplay of NOMA and cooperative communications, the resource control of NOMA, its coexistence with other key 5G techniques, and the implementation challenges and standadization.
+In this paper, the recent literature of power-domain multiplexing-aided NOMA proposed for 5G systems has been surveyed with an emphasis on the following aspects: the basic principles of NOMA, the amalgams of multiple antenna techniques and NOMA, the interplay of NOMA and cooperative communications, the resource control of NOMA, its coexistence with other key 5G techniques, and the implementation challenges and standardization.
 Apart from surveying the existing NOMA contributions, we have highlighted the key advantages of NOMA itself as well as the inherent features of other techniques in Section II.
-Investigating the inherent integration of multiple-antenna aided and cooperative techniques with NOMA is particularly important, since they are capable of providing extra spatial diversity, either with the aid of centralized or distributed beamforming designs.
-It is worth pointing that when designing centralized beamformers, the most influential factor is the appropriate ordering of the matrix based channels.
-Design guidelines were provided both for multiple-antenna aided and cooperative NOMA in Sections III and IV, respectively.
+Investigating the inherent integration of multiple-antennaaided and cooperative techniques with NOMA is particularly important, since they are capable of providing extra spatial diversity, either with the aid of centralized or distributed beamforming designs.
+It is worth pointing out that when designing centralized beamformers, the most influential factor is the appropriate ordering of the matrix-based channels.
+Design guidelines were provided both for multipleantenna-aided and cooperative NOMA in Sections III and IV, respectively.

 Bearing in mind that NOMA multiplexes users associated with different power levels with the aid of superposition coding techniques, the power sharing among the users should be carefully optimized for each scenario.
-For example, in practical scenarios, a laptop displaying high-definition online video may share a RB with low-rate wireless sensors.
+For example, in practical scenarios, a laptop displaying highdefinition online video may share an RB with low-rate wireless sensors.
 Clearly, these applications have very different target rates, and processing capabilities.
-More particularly, high-capability laptops and smart phones can readily carry out SIC, but this is quite the contrary for sensors.
-As such, intelligent resource control including PA and user scheduling should be investigated by taking into account the recommendations listed in Section V. What is also worth emphasizing is that the proposed softwaredefined NOMA strategy is capable of dealing with all the above-mentioned issues from a global perspective for the sake of holistically optimizing the performance of the entire network.
+More particularly, high-capability laptops and smartphones can readily carry out SIC, but this is quite the contrary for sensors.
+As such, intelligent resource control including PA and user scheduling should be investigated by taking into account the recommendations listed in Section V. What is also worth emphasizing is that the proposed software-defined NOMA strategy is capable of dealing with all the aforementioned issues from a global perspective for the sake of holistically optimizing the performance of the entire network.

-The benefits of invoking NOMA in combination with the emerging large-scale MIMO, cooperative transmission, wireless power transfer, HetNets, etc were discussed.
-However, given the fact that NOMA imposes extra intra-user interference
+The benefits of invoking NOMA in combination with the emerging large-scale MIMO, cooperative transmission, wireless power transfer, HetNets, etc., were discussed.
+However, given the fact that NOMA imposes extra intrauser interference on the system, it brings about a range of open challenges, especially those related to sophisticated interference management.

-Paradigm Carrier Spreading Modulation Flexibility Complexity Decoding Key Advantages Main Challenges PD-NOMA SC Not used Separated High Low SIC High Spectral Efficiency Error Propagation IDMA SC Low-rate Separated Medium Low IMD High Diversity Gain Interleaver Design LDS-CDMA SC Sparse Separated High Medium MPA CSI is not required Coding Redundancy LPMA SC Lattice Separated Medium Medium SIC Gain benefits PD and CD Specific Channel Coding LDS-OFDM MC Sparse Integrated Low Medium MPA Wideband Signals Suitable Coding Redundancy SCMA MC Sparse Integrated Low High MPA Enhanced Diversity than LDS Codebook Design PDMA MC Sparse Separated Medium High MPA-SIC Multi-dimension Diversity Patterns Design on the system, it brings about a range of open challenges, especially those related to sophisticated interference management.
 This problem would become more challenging in CR, D2D, and HetNets scenarios.
 Indeed, the related research of NOMA relying on sophisticated interference coordination is still in its infancy and hence has to be more deeply investigated, as recommended in Section VI.